Littled2/html-ajax/README.md

 ﻿# AJAX in HTML

-A tiny library used to let your HTML fetch data **after** the page has loaded.
+A tiny library used to let your HTML fetch and post data **after** the page has loaded.

-This can be used to fill the page with data as soon as the page loads or a request can be triggered via an event.
+This can be used to fill the page with data as soon as the page loads or a request can be triggered via an ajax event.
+Alternativley, data can be posted from a form via ajax.
+All with ZERO JavaScript.

 ## Documentation